michaelmaniscalco/m03/README.md

 # m03

+*** Work on M03 has stopped.
+This repo is now used only to preserve the 2010 windows version of M03-alpha  - Please see the successor repo M19 ***

 M03 is the first 'context aware' burrows wheeler compressor.
 It is the successor of M99 (a faster but slightly weaker compressor).
 Work on M03 has been suspended and only a 2010 alpha demo is available.
 However, work on M19 has begun.
 M19 is the